bogdanripa/uipath-orchestrator-soa/README.md

 2. Enter your Orchestrator API credentials.
 These can be found in https://cloud.uipath.com/ -> Admin -> Expand your tenant -> Click the Orchestrator API icon
 3. Click submit

+Alternatively you can call the "http://localhost:8081/auth" API endpoint just like we call it in "auth.html".

 ## How to use
-Once authenticated, go to http://localhost:8081/ORGID/TENANTNAME/docs/ for the auto-generated swagger documenation Go to http://localhost:8081/ORGID/TENANTNAME/folders.html to browse through your folders and processes in your browser.
+Once authenticated, go to http://localhost:8081/ORGID/TENANTNAME/docs/ for the auto-generated swagger documenation.

+Go to http://localhost:8081/ORGID/TENANTNAME/folders.html to browse through your folders and processes in your browser.

 When viewing a process, you will be able to start it right from your browser.

 !Important!